colaberry/trust-before-intelligence-book/manuscript/chapter_4_foundation_layers_v3_6.md

 Monday morning, Week 0.
 Sarah Cedao's office at Echo Health Systems headquarters.

-Priya Singh, Echo's Lead Data Engineer, connected her laptop to the conference room display.
+Swapna Ram, Echo's Lead Data Engineer, connected her laptop to the conference room display.
 Infrastructure audit results filled the screen—three months of analysis compressed into harsh reality.

 "Show me the storage limitations first," Sarah said.

-Priya advanced to the next slide.
+Swapna advanced to the next slide.
 "We have one storage type: SQL Server.
 2.4 terabytes, normalized schema, optimized for transactional workflows."
 She paused.
 "Excellent for what it was designed for—billing, scheduling, clinical documentation.
 Inadequate for what we're asking it to do now."

 Sarah leaned forward.
 "Spell it out."